 Deployment Network Considerations

-To use a network for deployment, you must share the folders containing the Windows OPK and Windows AIK tools and applications to preinstall, and ensure that all computers used in preinstallation have valid IP addresses, either by using Dynamic Host Configuration Protocol (DHCP) or by assigning static IP addresses.
+To use a network for deployment, you must create and share the folders containing the Windows® OEM Preinstallation Kit (Windows OPK) and Windows Automated Installation Kit (Windows AIK) tools and applications.
+You use these tools to preinstall and ensure that all computers used in preinstallation have valid IP addresses, either by using Dynamic Host Configuration Protocol (DHCP) or by assigning static IP addresses.

 To share a folder, right-click it, click Sharing and Security, and then select Share this folder on the Sharing tab.

 From this computer, test that the folders are accessible.
 Example, navigate to \\network_share\MyDistributionShare and \\network_share\MyApplications.